vitotai/BrewPiLessGx/README.md

 BrewPiLessGx is [BrewPiLess](https://github.com/vitotai/BrewPiLess) running on ESP32_2432S032C, which is a ESP32 with a touch enabled TFT.
 Built on top of [lvgl](https://lvgl.io), flexbile display and touch based GUI are implemented.

 The main display is defined by [JSON format](doc/skin.md).
 There is a developing [tool](https://www.vito.tw/BrewPiLessGx/extra/SkinEditor) to help compiling the JSON file.
+# Known Issue:
+- BLE stops working.
+The controller might crash when scanning is triggered.
+    -  It's a fixed bug in newer framework, but [another bug]( https://github.com/espressif/arduino-esp32/issues/8976) stop me from upgrading.

 # Update Note
+- 2024/06/10
+    - Bluetooth/BLE themometer(BTHome, ATC1441, and PVVX) support.
+(Default disable because it rises the chance of a known bug.)
+    - Display gravity changes(decreasing) in 24H/12H/6H
 - 2024/05/24
     - OTA support for 8M+ devices by using http://[ip or brewpiless.local]/update
     - Update Skin Editor